 SA Objective Issues taken into account in the SHLAA SA - Climate Change and Energy Efficiency Not a focus of the SHLAA.
 SA Objective- Transport and Accessibility The distance of the site to keys amenities (for example Primary School, GP, Bus stop).
 The physical accessibility of the site.
 The proximity of sites to transport nodes and to Borough shopping.
-SA Objective - Employment and SA Objective Economy Takes into account whether the site is within 30 minutes by public transport of employment.
+SA Objective - Employment and SA Objective Economy • Takes into account whether the site is within 30 minutes by public transport of employment.
 SA Objective - Town Centres The proximity of sites to Borough shopping centres.

-Section 6: Consultation
+To be completed after Consultation has taken place Section 6: Consultation

-- 6.1 A consultation of the SA Scoping Report was undertaken from 15th February 9th May 2024. - In accordance with the requirements of the Environmental Assessment of Plans and Programmes (Amendment) Regulations 2020 the consultation was sent to the Environment Agency, Natural England and Historic England.
-Under Regulation 12 (6) - 6.3 In addition to the statutory consultees, the consultation was sent to other relevant authorities and stakeholders. - 6.4 Where appropriate, the consultation responses have been integrated into this version of the SA Scoping Report.
-The summary of responses is available on the Council's website.
+- 6.1 A consultation on the Review of the SA Scoping Report was undertaken from XXXXXXXXXXXXX. - In accordance with the requirements of the Environmental Assessment of Plans and Programmes (Amendment) Regulations 2020 the Review was sent to the Environment Agency, Natural England and Historic England.
+Under Regulation 12 (6) - 6.3 In addition to the statutory consultees, the Review was sent to other relevant authorities and stakeholders. - 6.4 The Review of the Local Plan Sustainability Appraisal Scoping Report Consultation Statement sets outs a summary of the responses received to the consultation.
+Where appropriate, the consultation responses have been integrated into the Review of the SA Scoping Report.
+The Consultation Statement is available on the Council's website.